profgaelle/profgaelle-website2020/content/project/systm/index.md

 +++
 # Project title.
-title = "Interactivity and cognition"
+title = "Creative cognition, innovation and problem-solving"

 # Date this page was created.
 date = 2019-01-01T00:00:00

 # Project summary to display on homepage.
-summary = "This research programme aims to better understand how interactivity transforms higher cognition and impacts cognitive performance."
+summary = "This research programme aims to better understand how people solve problems, create, and innovate."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Interactivity", "Cognition"]
+tags = ["Innovation", "Creative cognition", "Insight", "Distributed cognition"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""